SFU-CMPT-201/a12-pub/README.md

 # Assignment 12: Simple Blockchain

 A blockchain is a popular data structure that is used in many applications, most notably in the world of cryptocurrencies.
-A blockchain is a data structure that consists of blocks, where each block contains data.
+A blockchain consists of blocks, where each block contains data.
 Each block also contains a hash of the previous block, which creates a chain of blocks.
 This is a simple way to ensure that the data in the blocks is not tampered with.
 If you change the data in one block, the hash of that block will change, and it will no longer match the hash stored in the next block.
 Thus, if you want to successfully tamper with the data in a block, you need to tamper with all the blocks that come after it, which can be a computationally challenging task.

 To make it even more challenging, a typical blockchain requires that newly-generated blocks meet certain conditions.
 For example, Bitcoin, a popular cryptocurrency, has a *target hash* and new blocks must have a hash that is less than or equal to the target.
 To allow this, each block also contains a *nonce*, which is a number that one can vary to create a hash that satisfies the condition.
-As you can imagine, it is computationally challenging to find a such nonce.
+As you can imagine, it is computationally challenging to find such a nonce.
 Thus, the process of finding a correct nonce has a fitting name, *mining*, analogous to mining for precious metals such as gold.
 One needs to try a very large number of different nonces to find the one that creates a hash that satisfies the condition.
 In Bitcoin, miners are rewarded with new Bitcoins for